Alpbach - introduction

 Highlights

-• One of the most beguiling and historic of Alpine villages.
+• One of the most charming and historic of Alpine villages.

 • Easy to reach, with a nearby mainline station and short bus transfer.